ETCBC/dhammapada/docs/transcription.md

 Most words are separated by spaces, but we also make word divisions in strings like `(qui-)que`.

-In the Latin text we encounter `( )`: this is material added for clarity by author of the translation, Fausbøll.
+In the Latin text we encounter `( )`: this is material added for clarity by Fausbøll (the author of the translation).
 We code it in the feature `clarity`, see below.

 In the Pāli text we also encounter `[ ]`: this is material that is not completely certain.
 We code it in the feature `uncertain`, see below.

-In both text there is quoted material.
+In both texts there is quoted material.
 We normalize the quotes to the ASCII double quote `"`, and we mark words in a quotation by means of the feature `quote`.

 There is (very little) material outside stanzas: one case of interstanza material,